jacobandreas/writing/_posts/2012-01-20-on-the-core-curriculum.md

 of turning over a wet log: one returns, after class, to old narratives and political opinions and finds them crawling with intertext and rotten with hidden assumptions.
 LitHum changed the way I read, and CC changed the way I approach politics.
-The Core remains Columbia's most important institution.[^1] It's an extraordinary privilege, and an increasingly rare one, to be able to spend as much time as I have reading classics in fulfillment of an engineering degree, and it's a testament to the careful (one might say "intelligent") design of our program that the same books are relevant nearly a century after CC was first held.
+The Core is Columbia's most important institution.[^1] It's an extraordinary privilege, and an increasingly rare one, to be able to spend as much time as I have reading classics in fulfillment of an engineering degree, and it's a testament to the careful design of our program that the same books are relevant nearly a century after CC was first held.
 This is the American vision of undergraduate education in its purest and oldest form.
 We did not invent the liberal arts, but we did, with the "War Issues" course that became CC and eventually the LitHum-CC-Global Core trivium, champion